Current Accounts Icon

 Current accounts explained

-Current accounts are designed for everyday transactions like paying your bills or general spending – these accounts are also typically where your salary will be paid into.
-Also known as a bank account, they tend to come with a cash or debit card, allowing you to make purchases or withdraw money.
+Current accounts are designed for everyday transactions like paying your bills or general spending, and are typically where your salary will be paid into.
+Also known simply as bank accounts, they tend to come with a cash or debit card, allowing you to withdraw money or make purchases, and offer additional facilities like standing orders, Direct Debits and bank transfers, for complete money management.

 There are many different types of current accounts available on the market to suit a variety of needs, including those offering an agreed overdraft, high rates of interest, or accounts catering to consumers with a poor credit history.

-If you know which account you’re after, you can click through to the dedicated chart above or read on to discover which one is right for you.
+If you know which account you’re after, you can click straight through to the dedicated bank account comparison chart above, or read on to discover which one is right for you.

 Types of current account